tinomoser999/CR-10_Max-Firmware_upgrade_GUIDE/README.md

 ### Worst case, you can go back to 100% vanilla...

-...Creality mobo and LCD firmware (I can share the file) - though we all know its horribly broken.
+...Creality mobo and LCD firmware - though we all know its horribly broken.

 OK, I hope that gives you enough to go on.